Elevated Command Prompt (I.T EXPERT)

 A box will appear where you type the location of the item.

-The new shortcut needs customization in other to look nice and appealing.
+The new shortcut needs customization in order to look nice and appealing.

 Right-click on the shortcut and click on properties.

-On the properties window, click on shortcut tab.
+On the properties window, click on the shortcut tab.

 Click Change Icon at the bottom of the page.

 Pick your choice from the list of icons.

 The last step is to open the shortcut and save the admin password into it.

 This will be the only time the shortcut requests a password.